-Welcome to Community Outreach Medical Center
+Welcome to Community Outreach Medical Center!

-Serving Noninsured and Underinsured Individuals and Families Throughout the Greater Las Vegas Valley Since 2005
+We Have Been Serving Noninsured and Underinsured Individuals and Families Throughout the Greater Las Vegas Valley Since 2005

 When you and your family are in need of medical services at budget-friendly rates, you’ve come to the right place.
 Community Outreach Medical Center offers wide-ranging medical services delivered with warmth, courteousness, and compassion.